6 Ways to Improve Your Local SEO Strategy in the Age of AI Search

 How to Use SEO to Improve Your Local Marketing

-Local SEO helps your brand appear when people nearby search for products or services they need.
+And when it comes to visibility, local marketing matters.
+Putting your brand in front of a specific, targeted geographic audience, no matter where they search, is key to driving engagement.
+Local SEO best practices still help your brand appear when people nearby search for products or services they need.
 This increase in visibility can also build trust, and — hopefully — help you drive conversions.

 1. Manage more listings than just your Google Business Profile